 The Parliamentarian position mainly consists of the Constitutional Review.
 This is the biggest responsibility that rests directly on the shoulders of the Parliamentarian.
 He or she is also responsible for answering peoples questions about the Constitution of the Student Senate, and advising clubs about their own Constitutions'.
 During meetings it is their job to ensure that proper Parliamentary procedures are followed, and to serve as an advisor on such matters to the President of the Student Senate.
 He or she may also be called upon to draft resolutions, and will be the primary coordinator of all constitutional amendments.

 As Clubs Liaison there are many responsibilities such as club and organization registration and re-registration, website maintenance and correspondences between clubs and organizations as well as the Student Senate.
 His or her efforts revolve around building a community from a collaboration of diverse clubs and organizations, making sure that groups uphold the ideals of the institution and are able to provide students with a positive addition to their academic endeavors.
-The role of Clubs Liaison is a combined position which is based in the Office of Student Activities and First Year Programs and continues on to the Senate Executive Board.
+The role of Clubs Liaison is a combined position which is based in the Office of Student Activities and Greek Life and continues on to the Senate Executive Board.
 Attending activities and events is also a nice way of showing dedication and support of the students involved in clubs and organizations.